-The mix of Council's investments will be determined by the individual investment decisions made in furtherance of the Council's goals and objectives as set out in the LTP and Annual Plan.
+The mix of Council's investments will be determined by the individual investment decisions made in furtherance of the Council's goals and objectives as set out in the long term plan and Annual Plan.
 Investments are made to achieve a particular goal or objective.